Apache Kafka, Real-time Processing, Financial Services, Fraud Detection, Event-Driven Architecture

 Payment Processing

-The shift from batch payment settlement to real-time payment networks (like FedNow in the US, Faster Payments in the UK, or SEPA Instant in Europe) requires streaming data infrastructure.
+The shift from batch payment settlement to real-time payment networks (like FedNow in the US, Faster Payments in the UK, SEPA Instant in Europe, PIX in Brazil, and UPI in India) requires streaming data infrastructure.
 Each payment generates multiple events: initiation, validation, fraud check, settlement confirmation, notification.

 Event-driven architectures ensure these events flow through the system reliably, maintaining exactly-once processing semantics even when individual components fail.
-This reliability is critical—a duplicated payment or a lost transaction can have serious financial and regulatory consequences.
+This reliability is critical, a duplicated payment or a lost transaction can have serious financial and regulatory consequences.
+For architectural patterns in payment systems, see Event-Driven Architecture.

 Trading and Market Data